teemow/Blog/source/_posts/2001-09-17-from-moby-about-george-w-bush.markdown

 An interesting read ;)

-&lt;I&gt;&quot;Mars is essentially in the same orbit...Mars is somewhat the same distance from the Sun, which is very important.
+*&quot;Mars is essentially in the same orbit...Mars is somewhat the same distance from the Sun, which is very important.
 We have seen pictures where there are canals, we believe, and water.
 If there is water, that means there is oxygen.
 If oxygen, that means we can breathe.&quot;
 ...Governor George W. Bush, Jr., 8/11/94

 &quot;I believe we are on an irreversible trend toward more freedom and democracy - but that could change.&quot;